abolfaazl/yii2-product-grabber/README.md

 Yii2 Product Grabber
 ====================
-This Extension helps you to grab any products in sites using css selectors or meta tags.
+This Extension helps you to grab any products from different site using css selectors or meta tags.

 Installation
 ------------